Indian Institute of Management Amritsar: Logo

 The geometry and colors in the logo of IIM Amritsar hold specific meanings.
 According to the institute, the logo is inspired from the "Flower of Life" design located in the Golden Temple, and is modified to pentagonal geometry representing Punjab.
 While the blue and green elements represent rivers of Punjab and prosperity earned by the hard-working farmers, the five-edged star in the center represents the command over five human senses.

 A nationwide public competition was organized on myGOV portal for duration from 18 December 2017 till 19 January 2018 by IIM Amritsar for Logo and moto design.
 The winners were announced on myGOV blog on 16 September 2019.
 The logo designed by Mr. Prashant Anant Patil was selected as official logo of IIM Amritsar.

-Governance

-IIM Amritsar is currently headed by Prof. Nagarajan Ramamoorthy.
-He is ably assisted by various chairpersons to domains such as Students' Affairs, Placements, MBA Program, Executive Education, etc.